Hello everyone and welcome back!

-Along this long journey if you feel something is not clear, or needs more explanation, I do offer support so feel free to ask any questions.
+Along this long journey if you feel something is not clear, I do offer support so feel free to ask any questions.

 Depending on your level of understanding basic modeling tools, you could follow along yes.
 But if you are not familiar with 3D modeling basics, I recommend going through my free series Introduction to 3D Modeling first, before starting this one.
 Here we only extend what we have already learned there.